SciML/DiffEqFlux.jl/docs/src/examples/neural_ode_weather_forecast.md

 using Optimization
 using ComponentArrays
 using Lux
-using DiffEqFlux: NeuralODE, ADAMW, swish using DifferentialEquations using CSV using DataFrames
+using DiffEqFlux: NeuralODE, AdamW, swish using DifferentialEquations using CSV using DataFrames